-- 7.15.
-There shall be at least one Clinical Dietician who will maintain the progress notes of all patients treated in renal dialysis in the health facility and evaluates the patient's nutritional status, progression and follows up with the healthcare professional. - 7.16.
-A DHA licensed pharmacist shall be in charge of maintaining any medications and/or solutions that would be administered to patients. - 7.17.
-There should be at least one medical social worker or licensed clinical psychologist present in the health facility who will be responsible for the following: - 7.17.1.
-Psychosocial evaluation of the patient. - 7.17.2.
-Casework and counselling of the patient and families. - 7.17.3.
-Evaluation and facilitation of rehabilitation. - 7.18.
-There should be at least one DHA licensed registered nurse responsible for infection control within the renal dialysis facility/centre. - 7.18.1.
-To perform regular audits, conduct surveillance of cultures and ensure best practice for patients. - 7.19.
-The RDU must maintain records of BLS, ACLS, and PALS for licensed staff, and the requirements for these certificates depends on the PQR criteria; not all staff members are obligated to obtain all of the three certificates. - 7.20.
+- 7.14.
+There shall be at least one Clinical Dietician who will maintain the progress notes of all patients treated in renal dialysis in the health facility and evaluates the patient's nutritional status, progression and follows up with the healthcare professional. - 7.15.
+A DHA licensed pharmacist shall be in charge of maintaining any medications and/or solutions that would be administered to patients. - 7.16.
+The health facility should have at least one license Clinical psychologist (or) Health Psychologist (or) Psychiatrist in a addition to a social worker who will be play a crucial role in enhancing the holistic care of patients by addressing the emotional, psychological, and behavioural aspects of kidney disease, these professionals contribute to improved patient outcomes and quality of life.
+They will be responsible for the following: - 7.16.1.
+Psychosocial evaluation of the patient. - 7.16.2.
+Casework and counselling of the patient and families. - 7.16.3.
+Evaluation and facilitation of rehabilitation. - 7.17.
+There should be at least one DHA licensed registered nurse responsible for infection control within the renal dialysis facility/centre. - 7.17.1.
+To perform regular audits, conduct surveillance of cultures and ensure best practice for patients. - 7.18.
+The RDU must maintain records of BLS, ACLS, and PALS for licensed staff, and the requirements for these certificates depends on the PQR criteria; not all staff members are obligated to obtain all of the three certificates.

+7.19.
 Maintain an adequate staff ratio of nephrologist to patient, ensuring that adequate medical supervision and care are provided to meet the unique needs of renal dialysis patients.